Thank you to everyone who participated, the Oregon Coast Bike Route Plan was adopted in 2022.

-The Oregon Department of Transportation is kicking off a new planning effort for the Oregon Coast Bike Route.
-With the changes in bicycle infrastructure standards, and the growth of bike tourism destinations and travel options both nationally and along U.S. 101, ODOT believes that the time is right to do this work.
+In 2018 we kicked off a planning effort for the Oregon Coast Bike Route (OCBR).
+With the changes in bicycle infrastructure standards, and the growth of bike tourism destinations and travel options both nationally and along U.S. 101, this was a much needed effort.

-ODOT will be working closely with other state agencies and organizations such as the Oregon Parks and Recreation Department and Travel Oregon.
-That includes working with the OPRD and its Oregon Coast Trail effort, and where the two efforts may overlap or complement each other.
+We worked with other state agencies and organizations such as the Oregon Parks and Recreation Department (OPRD) and Travel Oregon.
+We worked with the OPRD and its Oregon Coast Trail effort, and where the two efforts may overlap or complement each other.

 Project started in 2018.
 Plan was finalized and adopted on May 20, 2022.